-Soft cheeses such as feta, brie, camembert, blue veined cheese, Roquefort, gorgonzola and Mexican style cheeses such as queso blanco, are more likely to contain unpasteurised milk and may contain listeria and other harmful bacteria.
+Soft cheeses such as feta, brie, camembert, blue-veined cheese, Roquefort, gorgonzola and Mexican style cheeses such as queso blanco, are more likely to contain unpasteurised milk and may contain listeria and other harmful bacteria.

 6. Cooked and unrefrigerated food

 Cooked food, especially containing egg/poultry/meat, that has been left unrefrigerated for 2 or more hours under normal conditions and only one or more hours under warmer conditions, can harbour salmonella and listeria.
-Hawker-style food left sitting in warmers pose a significant threat.
+Hawker-style food left sitting in warmers poses a significant threat.
 These foods must be re-heated until steaming hot before they are safe to eat.